-Mission College Preparatory Catholic High School began accepting applications for the 2018-2019 school year on November 1, 2017.
+Mission College Preparatory Catholic High School accepts applications for the 2019-2020 school year beginning November 1, 2018.
 The application process is completed online and is available here in the admissions area of the website.
 If you'd like more information regarding the enrollment process or need assistance with the application, you can use the links to the left or contact our Enrollment Management office at 543-2131 x421.

 - Please complete and submit the Application and non-refundable Application Fee online.
 Additionally, the Student Essay must be uploaded to the application site in order for the application to be complete.